Homeownership in Belarus: an unaffordable dream

 On 3 October, at a meeting to discuss the drafting of a new housing code, Belarusian President Alexander Lukashenka said that helping citizens to improve their housing conditions will remain a key priority.

 However, while the state has achieved some success in helping the most vulnerable groups, the majority of the population cannot afford an apartment or have to queue for social housing for decades.

-High interest rates for loans, the absence of mortgage schemes and low salaries make homeownership an unattainable dream for many young Belarusians.
+High interest rates for loans, the absence of mortgage schemes, not following individual voluntary arrangement and low salaries make homeownership an unattainable dream for many young Belarusians.